USDA Under Secretary Bill Northey

 Under Secretary Northey was confirmed in February to oversee the department’s farm production and conservation mission area, which includes the Farm Services Agency (FSA), the Risk Management Agency (RMA) and the Natural Resources Conservation Service (NRCS).

 Clyde Cristman is director of the Virginia Department of Conservation and Recreation.
 Cristman has more than 30 years of experience in budgeting, strategic planning, human resource management and oversight of various state and local government programs.

 Cristman has previously served as legislative fiscal analyst for the General Assembly Senate Finance Committee, where he advised senators on agriculture, forestry, natural resources, land conservation, Chesapeake Bay clean-up, land preservation tax credits and more.
-Cristman will provide a keynote address during Monday’s general session.
+Cristman provided a keynote address during Monday’s general session.

-Vickie Roberts-Ratliff will provide one of the keynote addresses during Tuesday’s general session.
+Vickie Roberts-Ratliff provided one of the keynote addresses during Tuesday’s general session.

 Roberts-Ratliff is a sixth-generation landowner in Mississippi, where she and her mother own property designated as an agroforestry demonstration site.
 Roberts-Ratliff also serves as a program assistant for the Georgia Association of Conservation Districts, and assists landowners, especially female and African-American landowners, with conservation practices and forest management plans.
 Roberts-Ratliff is the author of the book “Roberts Rules of Land Retention.”

 Bettina Ring was appointed Virginia Secretary of Agriculture and Forestry by Governor Ralph Northam in 2018.
 Previously, Ring served as the Virginia state forester, appointed by Gov. Terry McAuliffe, and also worked as senior vice president of family forests for the American Forest Foundation.